typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 > Install in the same location as the Docusaurus website directory.

-This guide assumes that Docusaurus has already been installed.
+This guide assumes that a Docusaurus project has already been setup.
 See [installation docs](https://v2.docusaurus.io/docs/installation).

 ```shell
 npm install typedoc typedoc-plugin-markdown docusaurus-plugin-typedoc --save-dev